Martchus/tageditor/README.md

 ### Tag position
 The editor allows you to choose whether tags should be placed at the beginning or at the end of an MP4/Matroska file.

+ID3v2 tags and Vorbis/Opus comments can only be placed at the beginning.
+ID3v1 tags can only be placed at the end of the file.

 ### Padding
 Padding allows adding additional tag information without rewriting the entire file